 Food For Thought...

-This often spoken pseudo-science highlights a significant hole in coaching.
-The myth suggests that with enough practice you can create a "muscle memory" for your swing and/or putting stroke which, one fine day, you will trust.
-This is THE golf delusion.
-It results in many golfers believing they are the problem rather than the advice itself.
+This oft spoken pseudo-science highlights a significant flaw in traditional coaching.
+It suggests that with enough practice you will create a "muscle memory" for your swing and/or putting stroke which, one fine day, you will trust.
+This is a golf delusion and results in most golfers believing that they are the problem rather than the coaching.

 What are the consequences of believing this coaching myth?

 Some physical functions are impaired.
 Neurons responsible for specific motor skills, destroyed.
 Physical skills that had been mastered for life can be lost.
 Why?
 Because ALL your physical movements in life are driven by procedural motor patterns stored in your BRAIN.
 If your brain gets damaged your physical body does not perform as it did.
-It doesn't matter what skills you had mastered, your muscles NEVER retain any memory.
+It doesn't matter what skills you had mastered prior, your muscles NEVER retained a memory.
 If they did, a stroke would not affect your physical actions.
 Clearly, it does.
+All efforts to regain mobility involve building new neural connections, IF available.

 So HOW is TRUST in your swing or putting stroke experienced in golf?